 If you're considering contacting me to ask that I review a manuscript, provide advice about publishing, or endorse a book, I must respectfully ask you not to do so.
 I cannot be of help to you in this way.
 In regard to input about whether something is publishable, it is really only a publisher who can tell you whether or not it is something they want to publish.
 I only consider endorsing books that are written by people I know personally.

 My best advice to you is to use this book proposal guide to create your book proposal to submit to a publisher.
 Working your way through this proposal guide will help you to understand what a publisher is looking for and help you to organize your thoughts and dreams about writing a book.
 Michael Hyatt, the author of the book proposal guide also offers lots of great publishing advice on his popular blog to authors as well as a list of agents.

-When people who have a story they want to tell ask my advice about writing a book, I often suggest to them that they first consider writing an excellent article and seek to get it placed in a magazine or on a popular website or blog.
+When people who have a story they want to tell ask my advice about writing a book, I often suggest to them that they first consider writing an excellent article and seek to get it placed a popular website or blog.
 This helps you to refine the telling of your story and the key "take-aways" or points you want to make with your story.
 It serves as an outlet for your desire to minister to others with your story and as a reality check in regard to the interest those who are not connected to you will have in your story.
 You might also look at my responses to a couple of people in the Ask Nancy section of this site.
 But the most important thing I would want to tell you is this: the most important thing about telling your story is that you use your story to tell God's story.